-In addition, charities and non-profit organizations can also help by directing you to other aid and assistance programs.
+When you are out of options and faced with an emergency, look into the programs listed below.
+In addition, charities and non-profit organizations can also help by directing you to other financial assistance programs.
 They are a great place for referrals and staff can be used as resources.

 Catholic Charities - No matter what your background or religion is, this charity organization may be able to provide financial help, cash assistance or other resources in a crisis.
+Catholic Charities is a network of local churches and social service agencies.
 There are over 3,000 locations around the nation that individuals can turn to.
-More Catholic Charities financial assistance.

 Net Wish - A non-profit that was created by a private individual.
 The organization provides emergency cash grants and free money to qualified individuals to help them pay critical bills in an emergency.
 Priority is given to the elderly and families with children.
 This non-profit was created to help the less fortunate.
 More details on grants to help pay bills.

 Operation Round Up - This is an assistance program that is offered by utility and gas companies in many states.
-This organization, and the aid they will give, provides energy assistance funds and grants to families and individuals in need of help.
+This non-profit organization, and the aid they will give, provides energy assistance funds and grants to families and individuals in need of help.
 Most of the money raised is from customer contributions.
 In addition, the program will offer additional aid, such as help for paying medical bills, rent or housing costs, and more.
 Select your state to learn if Operation Round Up is available.

 Urban League - Provide services, counseling, job programs and indirect financial assistance to the low income and working poor.
 The non-profit focuses on housing, medical needs, employment and education.
-Learn more.
+Find Urban League assistance programs.

 Volunteers of America - This national non-profit organization helps the less fortunate rebuild their lives and get a new start.
 In addition to long term self-sufficiency, some short term financial aid and resources may be provided (if available) on a limited basis.
 Housing, emergency support, job training, and many other services are offered.
-More Volunteers of America.
+More on Volunteers of America.